 I grew up having only a fleeting relationship with my father, who struggled to come out in the late ’60s and early ’70s.
 The challenges he faced as a gay man in the early 70s took most of his time and attention, leaving little for me.

 Over time we grew close (up until his passing in 2014).
-But I detail my life Growing Up with a Gay Father in one of early posts which at one time was my most popular.
+But I detail my life in one of early posts about Growing Up with a Gay Father (click to read on my site) which at one time was my most popular.

 By the time I was 11, they too had divorced due to his alcoholism and physical abuse towards my mom.

 My step-father, the man I had grown to call Dad, then died a few years later.
-I chronicled that part of my life also in a highly shared post about Growing Up with an Alcoholic Father and breaking that cycle of addiction.
+I chronicled that part of my life also in a highly shared post about Growing Up with an Alcoholic Father (click to read on my site) and breaking that cycle of addiction.

 It wasn’t until years later, after seeing a number of therapists, and having several failed relationships, with my wife and I’s marriage at a crisis that I finally came to terms with my childhood issues and how they tended to cause me to sabotage relationships.